taurus-org/taurus/doc/source/users/ui/ui_colors.rst

 -------------------------------------

 The quality of an attribute measures the reliability of the current read value for that attribute.
-If the value of an attribute can be read then its quality is *valid*.
+The meanings of the qualities are:

-If for some reason there is a problem when trying to read the attribute value and it cannot be displayed, then the quality is set to *invalid*.
+- *Invalid*: there was some problem when trying to read the attribute (the value should not be trusted)
-If the value is below or above the warning or alarm thresholds, then the quality is set to *alarm*.
+- *Valid*: the attribute was read correctly (no reason to suspect its value validity)
+- *Alarm*: the value is valid, but it exceeded its defined alarm limits
+- *Warning*: like *Alarm* but for the warning limits
-The quality is set to *changing* when the value is being changed at the time of reading (e.g, the position of a motor is changing during a motion).
+- *Changing*: the attribute was read correctly but it is being changed at the time of reading (so its value is likely to differ if re-read)

-Taurus Attribute Value qualities are represented by the following colors:
+Taurus Attribute value qualities are represented by the following colors:

 .. raw:: html